 Howard David Johnson works in a wide variety of media * Oil paintings * Acrylic Paintings * Prismacolor Paintings * Drawings * Chalk & Oil Pastel Paintings * Photography * and last but not least: Digital Artistry & Mixed Media * Because of the use of photography in everything he does, even Johnson's all-oil paintings can be termed mixed media.*

-The belief in Olympian gods and monsters was as commonplace then as our superstitions are today and some people are still prone to embellish true events with "epic statements".
+The belief in Olympian gods and monsters was as commonplace then as our superstitions are today and some people are still prone to embellish true events with what Classical writers called "epic statements".

 Thank you for visiting The Spartan Warriors of Ancient Greece Art Gallery...